-The RAF receives considerable military support from the North Atlantic Treaty Organization (NATO) - a political and military alliance among 31 nations (including the US) that promotes its members' security through collective defense.
+The RAF receives considerable military support from the North Atlantic Treaty Organization (NATO) - a political and military alliance among 32 nations (including the US) that promotes its members' security through collective defense.
 The RAF is currently in the process of modernizing, notably to a Westernequipped Air Force, though much of its equipment is still from the Soviet era.

-Army: The Romanian Army is a well-trained force of 35,500 active-duty troops, comprising 2 command divisions, a special forces brigade, 11 maneuver brigades, battalions. and regiments (including reconnaissance, mechanized, light, and mountain), 14 combat support brigades, battalions, and regiments, 3 combat service support battalions, and 3 air defense regiments.
+Army: The Romanian Army is a well-trained force of 35,500 active-duty troops, comprising 2 command divisions, a special forces brigade, 11 maneuver brigades, battalions, and regiments (including reconnaissance, mechanized, light, and mountain), 14 combat support brigades, battalions, and regiments, 3 combat service support battalions, and 3 air defense regiments.

 Navy: Consisting of 5,200 active-duty personnel, the Romanian Navy is the smallest of the branches.
-It is equipped with 3 principal surface combatants, 22 patrol and coastal combatants, 11 mine warfare and countermeasures vessels, 8 logistics and support vessels, and includes a naval infantry battalion squadrons, 2 training squadrons, 4 transport helicopter squadrons, an air defense brigade, and a combat service support regiment.
+It is equipped with 3 principal surface combatants, 22 patrol and coastal combatants, 11 mine warfare and countermeasures vessels.
+8 logistics and support vessels, and includes a naval infantry battalion.

-Air Force: The Romanian Air Force consists of 11,700 active-duty personnel, with 4 fighter and ground attack squadrons, 2 transport
+Air Force: The Romanian Air Force consists of 11,700 active-duty personnel, with 4 fighter and ground attack squadrons, 2 transport squadrons, 2 training squadrons, 4 transport helicopter squadrons, an air defense brigade, and a combat service support regiment.
+The Air Force has 44 combat capable aircraft and 61 helicopters.